 Can I Make My Insurer Pay A Third Party Insurance Claim?

-Your insurer should give you a copy of the injured claimant’s demand.
+Your insurer should give you a copy of the the injured claimant’s demand.
 If that demand is legitimate, you should urge your insurer to pay it.
 Your insurance premiums may increase if your insurer pays that demand.
 However, that’s a much better result than being a defendant in a multi-year lawsuit that might expose you to an excess verdict.

 Additionally, you may also hire an Atlanta bad faith insurance lawyer to advise you about any excess verdict risks.
 Your lawyer might persuade the insurer to pay the claimant’s demand.
 If your insurer still refuses to pay the demand after your lawyer explains why that will harm you, then you have even more evidence to prove your bad faith claim.